 - Large and in Charge: After executing one of his strategems in 8, enemies run in fear from "a man the size of a bear" ambushing them on the heights.

 - One Steve Limit: Averted.
-His thus-far generic-officer brother is also named Ding Feng, confusingly.
+His thus-far generic-officer brother is also named Ding Feng (his Feng being a different Chinese character), confusingly.

 - Purple Prose: Frequently engages in it, much to the bewilderment and annoyance of all who meet him.